eToThePiIPower/todos/README.md

 npm install
 ```

+In order to ensure a clean, standardized coding style, linters are provided
+in the development environment and enforced in Travis CI.

 You can run the linters individually or in bulk via rake, which
 has the added benefit of providing consistent success/failure
 messages with color coding :D